November and December 2010 I visited the western region of Uganda.

 and used in the most recent molecular phylogeny of Pholcidae (Dimitrov et al. 2012).

 I owe thanks to Gerald Eilu for help with permits and preparations, and to Aggrey Kushemererwa for being a reliable driver and companion.
-Thanks is also due the German Research Foundation for financing this expedition (Project HU 980/9-1).
+Thanks is also due the German Research Foundation for financing this expedition (DFG Project HU 980/9-1).